Voter registration: Israel

 In Israel, all citizens who are 18 years of age or older on election day are automatically registered to vote.

 Italy

 In Italy, all municipalities have a registry of residents and a registry of eligible voters.
 This is revised every six months and whenever there is an election.
 The registry of eligible voters can be viewed by anyone to ensure maximum transparency in the electoral process.
 All citizens aged 18 or more on the election day are automatically registered to vote.

+Kazakhstan

+In Kazakhstan, voter registration for general elections is conducted by local executive bodies (akimats).
+Citizens aged 18 and above can register to vote at their relevant akimats upon announcement or appointment of elections, provided they provide their identification number.
+Verification of inclusion or correctness of data in the electoral roll can be done 15 days before election day at corresponding election commission premises.
+Special arrangements are made for voter registration in various locations, with different timelines depending on the type of election and location.

+Absentee voting requires notifying the akimat of a new residence at least thirty days before the election, while citizens abroad must register with their foreign precinct election commission using a valid Kazakhstani passport.

 Mexico

 Mexico has a general electoral census.
 Any citizen of age 18 or greater must go to an electoral office in order be registered into the electoral census.
-Citizens receive a voting card (credencial de elector con fotografía), issued by the National Electoral Institute (INE) (from 1990 until 4/2014 it was called Federal Electoral Institute) that must be shown to vote in any election.
+Citizens receive a Voter Credential card (credencial de elector con fotografía), issued by the National Electoral Institute (INE) (from 1990 until 4/2014 it was called Federal Electoral Institute) that must be shown to vote in any election.
 The voting card also serves as a national identity document.